I can’t think of any other SEO project posing as many risks to business as site migration.

 Finally, edit or add the hreflang tag to your site.
 Its inclusion is the most important aspect of international SEO, after all.

-Also, after the migration, check whether your hreflang has been updated.
+Also, after the migration, check whether your hreflang has been updated and determine that there are no hreflang errors.
 Conduct a micro-site audit focusing on it, specifically.

 Clarity Audit, for example, allows you to crawl the site, looking for potential issues with the hreflang tag only.